-\times
+>

-Welcome to Delphix Masking
+Welcome to Delph nix Masking

-If this is your first time using masking, here are some tools to get you started.
+this is your first time using masking, he

-Notes
+\bigcirc

+Read the Quick Start Guide Watch an instructional video Run the 'Create Job' Wizard

+Read Watch Run

+lotes

-Do not run masking on your production data - always work with a copy.
-You can launch the "Create Job" wizard by using the Job Wizard button in the application.
+to not run masking on your production c ou can launch the "Create Job" wizard l lata - always work with a copy. by using the Job Wizard button in the appli ication.

 Don't show again

-DELPHIX
+☐ Don't show again DELPH